 Artist Me Kyeoung Lee has spent the last two decades documenting the tiny convenience stores and corner shops that dot the streets of South Korea.
-She illustrates the stores, which are now quickly disappearing, with a dedication to the small details that make each unique.
+She paints the stores, which are now quickly disappearing, with a dedication to the small details that make each unique.
 Mismatched chairs can be seen lined up out front, while tall cherry blossom or persimmon trees shade the buildings’ entrances.

 Do stories and artists like this matter to you?
-Become a Colossal Member and support independent arts publishing for as little as $5 per month.
+Become a Colossal Member today and support independent arts publishing for as little as $5 per month.
 You'll connect with a community of like-minded readers who are passionate about contemporary art, read articles and newsletters ad-free, sustain our interview series, get discounts and early access to our limited-edition print releases, and much more.
 Join now!